Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Totally.

-Oh, you're just a caddy just carrying my clubs.
+just carrying my clubs.

-But you're right, especially at a pro level.
+You're right, especially at a pro level.

-They're your teammate.
+They're like, they're your teammate.

 Yeah.

-Yeah, I know the guy who was, I think it was an Aussie guy,
+Yeah, I know the guy who was, I think it was an Aussie guy

-was Tiger Woods caddy for a lot of his wins.
+who was Tiger Woods caddy for a lot of his wins.

 and Adam Scott won the Masters.